gjandebeur/dRNA_analyses/README.md

               col.names = F, row.names = F, sep = "\t", quote = F)
 ```

-### Next code can NOT be run in Rstudio, must export to a UNIX shell
+### Next code can NOT be run in RStudio, must export to a UNIX shell

-next part must be run on Unix with bedtools installed to run the intersect on the bed file with the known fasta reference
+The next part must be run on Unix with bedtools installed to run the intersect on the bed file with the known fasta reference
 ```
 ./bedtools getfasta -s -fi "reference_toplevel.fa" -bed "C:/extract/to/bedfile.bed" > "bedfile_nowfa.fasta"